 Samuel Backler was baptised in Haverhill on 4th October 1778 and he appears to have passed away in 1855.
-He married Elizabeth Backler, who was born in Bourton on the Water, Gloucestershire in 1775.
+He married Elizabeth Hurry, who was born in Bourton on the Water, Gloucestershire in 1775.
 She lived until 1859, reaching the age of 84.
 In both the 1841 and 1851 censuses they were living at 10 Type Street in London and Samuel was occupied as a labourer.

 Living with them in 1851 was daughter and widow Mary Wilkinson, born Fairford, Gloucestershire aged 48 and grandaughter Sarah Elizabeth Wilkinson, born at St Lukes, Middlesex (in London) aged 21.
 Mary was a grocer & general dealer, whilst Sarah was a straw bonnet maker.
-Mary married Adam Wilkinson (1791- buried 14th October 1831) on 28th July 1829 in Finsbury, London, just a three months before she gave birth.
+Mary married Adam Wilkinson (1791- buried 14th October 1831) on 28th July 1829 in Finsbury, London, just three months before she gave birth.

 Sarah Elizabeth was baptised 1st November 1829 at St Luke’s, Finsbury.
 She married a cooper, William Davis in the second quarter of 1856 in London.
 William was baptised on 3rd March 1833 and this record shows his father as William and his mother as Mary.
 In the 1861 census, William (aged 25) was shown as living with his father William Davis aged 51, a widower, at 2 Acton Street, Shoreditch, London.
 Also living with William senior at this address was daughter in law Sarah Elizabeth (aged 25), with his daughters, Louisa Davis (aged 20, born Hackney), Eliza Davis (aged 17, born Shoreditch) and son Richard Davis (aged 7, born Shoreditch).